z9er/CyberpunkTHING/resources/documents/thing bnetrunning.md

 breach person yes

-breach access point no (doesn't work on right access point)
+breach access point no (both roof access points have personnel option, but it doesn't work on either to unlock for enemies)

 ### Family Matters